configcat/docs/website/docs/targeting/targeting-rule/flag-condition.md

 #### Context
 Our demo company, Whisker Co. has a mobile app, which, among other things, can show the cat-friendly cafés in the neighborhood.

 The app can send notifications about the users' favorite cafés.
-This feauture is not available to everyone though, it's enabled using the `Cafe Notifications` feature flag.
+This feauture is not available to everyone though, it's enabled using the `Enable Cafe Notifications` feature flag.
-There is another feature that allows users to rate cafés, whose availability is controlled similarly, via the `Cafe Ratings` feature flag.
+There is another feature that allows users to rate cafés, whose availability is controlled similarly, via the `Enable Cafe Ratings` feature flag.

 #### Goal
 We want to make sure that users only receive notifications about their favorite cafés if they can rate them.